ibm-cloud-docs/EventStreams/messagehub065.md

 The Kafka REST API is a convenient interface that can be used in the following situations:

-* Where a developer wants to quickly get started using {{site.data.keyword.messagehub}}
 * In certain low throughout use cases where latency is not a critical factor
 * For debugging and fault finding